i Brazil's economic history

-Bank accounts in a foreign currency in Brazil are only permitted in very specific cases, such as accounts held by diplomats, tourism agencies, credit card companies and insurance companies.
+Bank accounts in a foreign currency are only permitted in very specific cases, such as accounts held by diplomats, tourism agencies, credit card companies and insurance companies.
 The foreign exchange rules have been amended over time, and presently there is considerably greater freedom for remittances of funds to and from Brazil.

 ii Removal of profits and investments

 Foreign capital must be registered with BACEN in its original currency within 30 days of the entry of the funds into the country.
-This registration represents the official recognition of the investment and allows for the remittance of profits and dividends (as from 1996, exempt from income tax), repatriation of the invested capital and reinvestment of profits at any time, without applying for any further authorisation.
+This registration represents official recognition of the investment and allows for the remittance of profits and dividends (as from 1996, exempt from income tax), repatriation of the invested capital and reinvestment of profits at any time, without applying for any further authorisation.

 XI DISPUTE RESOLUTION

 i Special jurisdiction

 There are no specific courts or tribunals in Brazil dealing solely with project finance transactions or construction contracts.
 Generally, such matters would be litigated in the federal courts (this is mandatory if the federal government is involved), state courts or in arbitration.

 Although arbitration is a fairly recent development in Brazil (since 2001, it has begun to be a real choice in contracts), it is now a reality and is widely used, especially in projects, construction and engineering disputes.
 Arbitration proceedings are governed by Law No. 9,307/1996 (the Brazilian Arbitration Law) and significant events have affirmed the use of arbitration for resolving disputes in Brazil, namely: